We’re expanding our core capabilities and evolving new ways to partner with you. Make sure you follow us at… https://t.co/g1VkE0UlKB

 Biopesticides have advantages including specific action against particular targets and low environmental impact; but must be used carefully in integrated crop management systems acknowledging that they may be slow to take effect and have little residual action.

-The biopesticides sector is generally estimated to be worth around $5 billion per annum in 2020 with continued very strong growth.
+The biopesticide market size is generally estimated to be worth around $5 billion per annum in 2020 with continued vigorous growth.
 Projections to 2025 indicate a market size of around $8+ billion.

 The biopesticide share of the global crop protection market is about 5%.
 However, there is currently negligible use of biological control in the herbicide sector, so considering only control of insect pests, nematodes and pathogens, the share is around 12%.
 In the fruit and vegetable sector, which accounts for about 90% of biopesticide usage, their market share is more than 18%.

-The drivers for growth come from a number of sources, e.g. the difficulties involved with finding and registering new crop protection chemicals, and the demands of food companies and consumers for low residues.
+The drivers for growth of the biopesticide market come from a number of sources, such as the difficulties involved with finding and registering new crop protection chemicals, and the demands of food companies and consumers for low residues.

 Microbial products are the largest and most valuable category, especially Bt (Bacillus thuringiensis) products.
 Biofungicides and bioinsecticides take most of the market.
 Bionematicides are growing fast from a low base.
 Important active ingredients in addition to Bt are Bacillus subtilis, Trichoderma spp., (biofungicides); Beauveria bassiana (bioinsecticide); Bacillus firmus and Paecilonyces lilacinus (bionematicides).

-Europe and N. America vie for the largest regional market share at over 30% each.
+Europe and North America vie for the largest regional biopesticide market share at over 30% each.
 Latin America has the fastest growing market.
-The US accounts for 37% of the global biopesticide market.
+The United States (US) accounts for 37% of the global biopesticide market.

 In the US, there are specific regulatory definitions and paths for biopesticides resulting in considerably faster and cheaper registration than in Europe.